arisciwek/wp-agency/README.md

 ## 🎯 Usage

-### Agency Management
+### Disnaker Management
-1. Navigate to 'WP Agency' menu
+1. Navigate to 'WP Disnaker' menu
 2. Use the left panel for agency listing
 3. Utilize action buttons for:
    - 👁 View details